 Choose "Security" from the Manage menu on the content-spanning toolbar.

-If "Anonymous Users" has anything other than "No Rights", click on the pencil icon to edit public access, and clear the check-box for "read" access.
+If "Anonymous Users" has anything other than "No Rights", click on the pencil icon to edit public access, and click on "No Rights," which should clear the check-box for "Read" access.

 Click on the "Save" button.

-If "Authenticated Users" has anything other than "No Rights", click on the pencil icon to edit university community access, and clear the check-box for "read" access, which will also clear all other access.
+If "Authenticated Users" has anything other than "No Rights", click on the pencil icon to edit university community access, and click on "No Rights," which should clear the check-box for "Read" and all other access.

 Click on the "Save" button.
 Close the template's security lightbox.